EarthmanT/cloudify-4.0-manager-bootstrap/README.md

 ```

-**The value of the example_openstack_floating_ip floating_ip_address runtime property is the IP that you will use to install your Cloudify Manager in the Bootstrap phase.
-You can also get this value from ```cfy deployments outputs```**
+_The value of the example_openstack_floating_ip floating_ip_address runtime property is the IP that you will use to install your Cloudify Manager in the Bootstrap phase.
+You can also get this value from_ ```cfy deployments outputs```.

 ## Bootstrap

-If you have a clean Centos or RHELL VM that you want to install Cloudify 4.0 manager on, then you need to bootstrap.
+If you have a clean Centos or RHEL VM that you want to install Cloudify 4.0 manager on, then you need to bootstrap.
+If you used a pre-baked image to install your manager, skip to (manager configuration)[#Manager Configuration].

 First, log into the VM, install the Cloudify RPM, and copy your Cloudify 4.0 manager inputs file to your local directory.